-Beginning on a yet-to-be-determined date in 2019, motorists (entering Pennsylvania) will pay a toll once the first completed (upstream) span of the new Scudder Falls Bridge opens to traffic.
-An all-electronic tolling system, also known as cashless tolling, will assess and collect tolls from motorists travelling at highway speeds via E-ZPass® or by license-plate billing (Toll-by-Plate invoices sent through the U.S. Mail to vehicle owners).
+Beginning on a yet-to-be-determined date in summer 2019, tolls will be collected in the Pennsylvania-bound direction when the first completed (upstream) span of the new Scudder Falls Toll Bridge opens to traffic.
+An all-electronic (AET) tolling system, also known as cashless tolling, will assess and collect tolls from motorists travelling at highway speeds via E-ZPass® or by license-plate billing (Toll-by-Plate invoices sent through the U.S. Mail to vehicle owners).

 Tolling on the new Scudder Falls Bridge will ensure that users pay for the significant transportation infrastructure improvements resulting from the current construction project.
 The 4-1/2-year-long project will replace the nearly 60-year-old “functionally obsolete” Scudder Falls Bridge, address safety and geometry issues along the bridge’s highway segment, and alleviate recurring traffic congestion problems on the bridge and adjoining approach facilities in Pennsylvania and New Jersey.